 What is Lung Cancer?

 Lung cancer is one of the most serious and common forms of cancer worldwide.
-It occurs when abnormal cells in the lungs grow uncontrollably, forming a tumour.
-Lung cancer is often diagnosed at an advanced stage due to the lack of early symptoms, making it more difficult to treat.
+It occurs when abnormal cells in the lungs grow uncontrollably, forming a tumor.
+Doctors often diagnose lung cancer at an advanced stage because it lacks early symptoms, making treatment more difficult.

 Causes of Lung Cancer:

-1. Smoking: Tobacco is believed to be the primary source of lung cancer because about 85% of all the patients were observed to have used tobacco in one way or the other.
-Second hand smoke is also inevitable.
-Second hand smoke is also a problem.
+- Smoking: Tobacco is believed to be the main cause of lung cancer, with around 85% of patients having used tobacco in some form.
+Secondhand smoke is also inevitable.
+Secondhand smoke is also a problem.

-2. Asbestos Exposure: Asbestos is a naturally occurring fibrous mineral which is considered to be hazardous and was widely applied in construction of buildings.
+- Asbestos Exposure: Asbestos is a naturally occurring fibrous mineral that is hazardous and is widely used in building construction.
 Mesothelial fibres are a threat to human health because when inhaled they result in lung cancer.

-3. Air Pollution: From these findings it can be deduced that breathing in air pollution through die-set exhaust or factory emissions will definitely lead to an increase in one’s susceptibility to develop lung cancer.
+- Air Pollution: These findings show that breathing in air pollution from diesel exhaust or factory emissions increases one’s risk of developing lung cancer.

 Symptoms:

-Therefore, one only gets to understand that it is important that lung cancer be diagnosed early so that it can be managed appropriately.
+Therefore, one understands the importance of diagnosing lung cancer early to manage it appropriately.
 Some members of your family or you have to consult the best lungs doctor in Ahmedabad to know that one can go for a screening process like a CT scan.

 When to See a Lung Disease Specialist